 Even non-financial data might be scraped to be used while carrying out more sophisticated phishing attacks, particularly if the compromised account was associated with a business or otherwise grants access to sensitive information.

-How Does Credential Stuffing Affect Your Organization?
+How Does It Affect Your Organization?

-Major data breaches generally find themselves in the spotlight in news cycles, which, despite the old adage that any press is good press, is clearly not a good thing for the breached company.
+Major data breaches generally also find themselves in the spotlight in news cycles, which, despite the old adage that any press is good press, is clearly not a good thing for the breached company.